vertesy/TheCorvinas/R/DatabaseLinkeR.md

 ## Usage

-Each function work like this:

-`link_String(YourGeneSymbols)`
+You can use the functions in 3 ways:

+`link_String("Mecom")`

+Open the link in your web browser.

+`link_String("Mecom", writeOut = T)`

+Writes the link in (an executable) bash script run.sh (if you have too many links).

-And it will write the links `BashScriptLocation` in an executable format, so once you run the script, it opens all the links in your default browser (on OS X).
+It will actually write the links to `BashScriptLocation` in an executable format, so once you run the script, it opens all the links in your default browser (on OS X).

-In your bash script, you find:
+Using `link_String("Mecom", writeOut = T)`, in your bash script, you will find:

 ```
 open 'http://string-db.org/newstring_cgi/show_network_section.pl?identifier=Tuba3a&species=10090'